NullObzect/OClock-Time-Tracking/README.md

-2. Now you can the project with this command
+2. Now you can run the project with this command

 - npm install npm@latest -g